MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 One of the things I have had to look at changing was my keyboard.
 Up till a week ago I had a [Steel Series Mechanical Keyboard](http://steelseries.com/products/keyboards/steelseries-6gv2).
 My Steel Series keyboard had served me well - when I started with it I was typing at a rate of about 40 wpm - over time I had improved to 80 wpm.
 When the numbness started I decided to move from a standard keyboard layout to an ergonomic keyboard.

 Deciding on which ergonomic keyboard to get was tough.
 There are a lot of choices.
 After much research and consultation I eventually settled on the [Kinesis Advantage Pro](https://www.kinesis-ergo.com/shop/advantage-pro-for-pc-mac/).
-It met my 3 main criteria (I wanted something fully hardware re-programable, it needed a split key layout - I liked the idea of moving most of the special function keys to my thumbs instead of my pinkies - and I had to be able get it now!).
+It met my 3 main criteria:

+1) I wanted something fully hardware re-programable
+2) It needed a split key layout - I liked the idea of moving most of the special function keys to my thumbs instead of my pinkies
+3) I had to be able get it now!

 Before placing an order for my new keyboard I read and watched several reviews on it.
 What eventually swayed me was feedback from a developer who had purchased and tested several keyboards - in particular I liked the fact that he was doing similar work to myself and had probably faced the same challenges.
 So I took the plunge and placed an order on Amazon.
 It was exciting.

 Then the keyboard arrived.
 My whole world was turned upside down.
 The first day was about as frustrating a day as I have ever had.
 I moved from being a competent above average typist to someone who couldn't even type my name.
 It was demoralizing.
 Many times that day I questioned whether I made the right decision (the keyboard was not cheap).
 Having read numerous positive reviews before I bought the keyboard I decided to soldier on...